Sre-n/BASTILLE/README.md

 Our voices inspire action to DEMAND Equity, PROMOTE Infrastructure and Difference-Making Technologies and UPHOLD Peace, Justice and Strong Institutions.
 We post, tweet, message, vote, sign, and call influential leaders and citizens to act.
-The collective actions of our community can make a difference to end disparity now.
+The collective actions of our community can make a difference to end disparity now.We are a community open to anyone who believes that their voice can bring a positive change in the society

 For us art is anything done and raised with passion including fiery petitions,